FaserF/hassio-addons/antigravity-server/README.md

 ---

+## 🔒 Security & Limitations

+### Root Execution & `--no-sandbox`

+This add-on currently runs the desktop session and the Antigravity IDE as the **root** user.
+*   **Implication**: Electron-based applications (including Antigravity) require the `--no-sandbox` flag to run as root.
+This disables the Chrome sandbox security layer.
+*   **Risk**: If the IDE is compromised, an attacker could theoretically gain root access to the **container** (though not necessarily the host, due to Docker/Supervisor isolation).
+*   **Mitigation**: Avoid browsing untrusted malicious websites within the embedded browser if possible.

 ## ❓ Troubleshooting & Known Issues

 During startup, you may see the following warnings in the logs.
 These are **normal** and expected behavior: